-So Andrea & I were invited to go to this baseball game w/ friends.
+So I was invited to go to this baseball game w/ friends.
 It was a nice game, and the fireworks show afterwards will be hard to forget.

 Fortunately, my friend/co-worker, Greg Goodwin, was able to start filming as soon as the first explosion happened and he was able to capture what is now my personal favorite angle of the incident.